vicapow/react-map-gl-playground/README.md

-# A simple playground to experiment with react-map-gl
+# A playground to experiment with react-map-gl

 ## Installation